 Drimnin offers a wide variety of walks for visitors of all activity levels.
-For ease of reference, the directions all start (unless otherwise indicated) from the pier area at the end of the public road and enter the Estate by the track (50 metres before the pier) which has a public footpath sign.
+For ease of reference, the directions all start (unless otherwise indicated) from the Drimnin jetty at the end of the public road and enter the Estate by the track (50 meters before the jetty) which has a public footpath sign.

 Six miles each way, easy walking